5150 Tour: Background

 The group's biggest hit, "Jump", was usually omitted from the set list, or sung by the audience instead of Hagar.
 Almost all the songs from 5150 were played, as well as covers and some of Hagar's pre-Van Halen work.
 The latter included his recent MTV hit "I Can't Drive 55" and Montrose songs.
 The addition of Hagar's guitar gave Eddie Van Halen more room to move, or to play keyboards on certain songs.

 The tour was a major high for the band, albeit with a couple of low points.
 The first was when their new manager Ed Leffler was hospitalized in Texas after an altercation in a hotel elevator.
 The second was when Eddie's wife Valerie Bertinelli suffered a miscarriage; she didn't reveal to Eddie that she was pregnant at the time, until it was too late.

 "We were selling records faster than they could print them and we were selling out every show," recalled Hagar.
 "We felt invincible."

 The second concert at New Haven Coliseum was filmed and shown live on television and released on VHS as Live Without a Net; it has subsequently been released on DVD.

 Before the last show of the tour on November 3, 1986 at the Cow Palace, Eddie cut his hair into a braided rat tail, while Alex shaved his head bald.
 The story was that supposedly at the end of the tour, everyone would have their heads shaved (Sammy chose not to for maintaining his look for a photo shoot soon to come, Michael chose not to in fear of not knowing how long it would take to grow back as his hair was thinning at the time.

 Reception

 Moira McCormick from Billboard who attended the Chicago performance at Rosemont Horizon, gave the performance a positive review.
-She opened her review stating that the band's concert that night was further testimony to the band's previous success with both David Lee Roth and the popularity of the guitarist Eddie Van Halen whom she claimed can triumph in speed contests and praised him for performing with "incredible finesse".
+She opened her review stating that the band's concert that night was further testimony to the band's previous success with both David Lee Roth and the popularity of the guitarist Eddie Van Halen who she claimed can triumph in speed contests and praised him for performing with "incredible finesse".
 Regarding the vocalist Sammy Hagar, she said that the audience had welcomed him as the band's lead singer, being supportive of his vocal work especially on the band's older material.
 She concluded her review, stating that the band was still one of America's leading rock forces, judging by the record sales and audience reactions.